-- Satisfy a client’s needs through strategic communications plans with the JayFirm, the student-run public relations firm.
+- Fulfill a client’s requirements through strategic communications plans with the Jay Firm, the student-run public relations organization.

 - Report on community events as a news reporter with ECTV Channel 40 in the studio or on the road in the mobile production unit.

-- Write and report stories for the College’s award winning newspaper, The Etownian.
+- Write and report stories for the College’s award-winning newspaper, The Etownian.